samliew/se-electionbot/README.md

 - alive
 - who made me/ who are the developers

-## Mod-only commands
+## Privileged commands

-Moderators can also make use of these commands _(requires mention)_ to help moderate the chat room:
+Moderators and privileged users can also use these commands _(requires mention)_ to help moderate the chat room:

 - say _message_
 - alive